Professional degree: United States

 Since 2011, the classification "doctor's degree - professional practice" has been used for "[a] doctor's degree that is conferred upon completion of a program providing the knowledge and skills for the recognition, credential, or license required for professional practice."
-As with the "first professional degree", this classification also requires that the total time in higher education is at least six years, although the requirement for at least two years of college-level study prior to entering the program was removed.
+As with the "first professional degree", this classification also requires that the total time in higher education is at least six years.
+However, the requirement for at least two years of college-level study before entering the program was removed.
 The Department of Education does not define which fields professional doctorates may be awarded in, unlike with the "first professional degree".
-Besides professional doctorates, other professional degrees can exist that use the title of bachelor or master, e.g., B.Arch. and M.Arch. in architecture.
-In particular, first professional degrees in theology, which did not use the title of doctor, were reclassified as master's degrees in 2011 - including the B.D.
+Besides professional doctorates, other professional degrees can exist that use the title of bachelor or master, such as the degrees of Bachelor of Architecture and Master of Architecture in the field of architecture.
+In particular, first professional degrees in theology, which did not use the title of doctor, were reclassified as master's degrees in 2011 — including the degree of Bachelor of Divinity.

-A distinction is drawn in the US between professional doctorates and "doctor's degree - research/scholarship", with the latter being "[a] Ph.D. or other doctor's degree that requires advanced work beyond the master's level, including the preparation and defense of a dissertation based on original research, or the planning and execution of an original project demonstrating substantial artistic or scholarly achievement."
-Internationally, US professional doctorates (which, unlike research doctorates, are not defined as requiring work beyond the master's level) are not generally considered to be doctoral level qualifications.
+A distinction is drawn in the United States between professional doctorates and "doctor's degree - research/scholarship", with the latter being "[a] Ph.D. or other doctor's degree that requires advanced work beyond the master's level, including the preparation and defense of a dissertation based on original research, or the planning and execution of an original project demonstrating substantial artistic or scholarly achievement."
+Internationally, United States professional doctorates (which, unlike research doctorates, are not defined as requiring work beyond the master's level) are not generally considered to be doctoral level qualifications.
 The classification of "Doctor's degree - other" also exists for doctorates that do not meet the definition of either professional doctorates or research doctorates.

-The US Census Bureau uses the classification "professional degree beyond bachelor's degree" as one of the possible answers to "What is the highest degree or level of school this person has completed?" in the American Community Survey, with examples of M.D., D.D.S., D.V.M., LL.B., and J.D.
-This sits between "master's degree" and "doctorate degree" (with the examples for a doctorate being Ph.D. and Ed.D.).
+The United States Census Bureau uses the classification "professional degree beyond bachelor's degree" as one of the possible answers to "What is the highest degree or level of school this person has completed?" in the American Community Survey, with examples of Doctor of Medicine, Doctor of Dental Surgery, Doctor of Veterinary Medicine, Bachelor of Laws, and Juris Doctor.
+This sits between "master's degree" and "doctorate degree" (with the examples for a doctorate being Doctor of Philosophy and Doctor of Education).

-Some professional fields offer degrees beyond the professional doctorate or other degree required for qualification, sometimes termed post-professional degrees.
+Some fields offer degrees beyond the professional doctorate or other degrees required for qualification, sometimes termed post-professional degrees.
 Higher professional degrees may also be offered in fields that do not have specific academic requirements for entry, such as Fine Arts.
 These degrees may be at master's or doctorate levels.

+Canada

+Professional degrees are considered undergraduate degrees in Canada and are recognized by Statistics Canada as degrees that lead to entry-to-practice professions.
+They generally require an undergraduate degree prior to admission; however, some professional degrees may be direct entry after secondary schooling, such as social work, nursing, midwifery, and education.
+Professional degrees are considered competitive for entry with academic rigor.